Corporate Governance

 2019 Salary bonus and special penson 17 561.393

-2022 Total company accumulated cash remuneration30,554 million Baht
+2024 Total company accumulated cash remuneration39,750 million Baht

 (2) Other Remuneration

-• The Company has established a provident fund, with the Company contributing 2 percent of monthly salary.
-In 2022, the Company contributed a total of Baht 8.990 million to the provident fund for high-level executives, and paid Baht 8.521 million, Baht 6.642 million and Baht 6.035 million in 2021, 2020 and 2019 respectively.
+• The Company has established a provident fund, with the Company contributing 2% of monthly salary.
+In 2024, the Company contributed a total of Baht 6.866 million to the provident fund for high-level executives, and paid Baht 6.530 million, Baht 8.990 million and Baht 8.521 million in 2023, 2022 and 2021 respectively

 • The Company has established an Employee Joint Investment Program (EJIP) to provide incentives and keep personnel working with the Company for a long time.
-The 3rd EJIP which is a five year term ending on June 30, 2022.
-Executives who are eligible for the EJIP must work for the Company at least 3 years.
-The Company will deduct 5 percent or 7 percent (on a voluntary basis) from the employee’s monthly salary.
-The Company contributes 80 percent of the deductible amount from the employee in each month.
-In 2020 (January – May), the Company paid Baht 4.286 million for high-level executives who joined the EJIP, and paid Baht 12.205 million and Baht 11.604 million in 2019 and 2018 respectively
+This 4th EJIP has a three-year term (October 2023 – September 2026).
+Executives who are eligible for the EJIP must work for the Company for at least 3 years.
+The Company will deduct 5% from the executives’ monthly salary and the Company will contribute 80% of the deductible amount from the executives each month.
+In 2024, the Company paid total amount of Baht 9.442 million for high-level executives who joined the EJIP, and paid Baht 2.383 million, Baht 4.286 million, Baht 12.205 million and Baht 11.604 million in 2023 (October – December), 2020 (January – May), 2019 and 2018 respectively.

-Remark : Due to the COVID-19 pandemic, the Company has temporarily suspended the Employee Joint Investment Program (EJIP) starting from June 1, 2020 to relieve the burden of employees who have voluntarily joined the program, until the COVID-19 situation eases
+Remark : The Company suspended the 3rd Employee Joint Investment Program (EJIP) from the end of May 2020 to its ending period to relieve the burden of employees who voluntarily joined the program due to the COVID-19 situation.

 Related Policy and Guideline